nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version is adding improvements to the fullscreen mode in general and in particular for iOS.
+This version is adding improvements to the fullscreen mode in general and in particular htmlFor iOS.

-The player background color can now be customized for standard and fullscreen mode separately via the new configuration parameter `config.style.fullScreenBackgroundColor`.
+The player background color can now be customized htmlFor standard and fullscreen mode separately via the new configuration parameter `config.style.fullScreenBackgroundColor`.
 The default value is the standard background color `config.style.backgroundColor`.

-The following improvements to the fullscreen mode have been added for iOS Safari and Chrome
+The following improvements to the fullscreen mode have been added htmlFor iOS Safari and Chrome

 - Preventing the page body from becoming visible during orientation changes and zoom gestures
 - The fullscreen background color will be applied to the notch areas present on iPhone X/11/12